kitnato/neverquest/README.md

 ### Local development

-After [installation](./src/data/manual.md#install--run-the-app), but before committing any changes, please do the following:
+After [installation](#install--run-the-app), but before committing any changes, do the following:

 1. In the CLI, go to the project folder (e.g. `cd neverquest`).
 1. Run `npm run prepare`